How to use the command 'mkvmerge' (with examples)

 Explanation:

-• --identify: This option tells mkvmerge to display information about the file.
+• --identify: This option tells mkvmerge to scan the given file and display the details of its contents.

-• path/to/file.mkv: This argument specifies the path to the Matroska file that we want to analyze.
+• path/to/file.mkv: The path to the Matroska file that you want to analyze.

 File 'path/to/file.mkv': container: Matroska